london-escience/tempss/README.md

 the service.
 If your Tomcat server is configured to run on port 8080, the service will be accessible at `http://localhost:8080/temproservice`.

+###### Using Docker
+A Dockerfile is provided to support building a [docker](https://www.docker.com) image that can be used to start a container running the TemPro service.
+To build the image, clone the repository and change into the base repository directory, `tempro`, where the `Dockerfile` file is located.
+From here you can use docker's command line tool to build the image:

+`sudo docker build --rm=true -t <my tag> .`

+You should replace `<my tag>` with a tag that will be used to identify the image.

+Assuming the image builds successfully, `sudo docker images` should show the new image listed.

+You can now start a container based on this image.
+Network ports for the running services will be mapped to ports on the host system and these mappings are configured in the run command. `${HOST_IP}` should be the IP of the interface on the host server that will receive requests to forward to the container.
+Currently the image is configured to run SSH on port 22 and Apache Tomcat on port 8080.
+To be able to SSH to the container, you will need to uncomment the line in the Dockerfile that creates an authorized_keys file and paste your public key into this line.
+The container is run as follows:

+`sudo docker run -t -d -p ${HOST_IP}:8080:8080 \`
+`-p ${HOST_IP}:8022:22 --name="tempro" <my tag>`

+You can adjust the first port number in the `-p` switch values to change the port on your host system that will listen for requests and forward them to the docker container.
+You can SSH to the container from your host machine by specifying the port on localhost that you have selected as port to forward to SSH on the container, e.g.

+`ssh -i ~/.ssh/<private key file> -p 8022 root@localhost`

 #### Development Team

 The tempro team includes members from Department of Computing, Imperial College